David Bender, Founder and Co-Artistic Director

-Jane Bergère is a multi-Tony award-winning producer.
-Included in her Broadway credits are: Rocky, Twelfth Night/Richard III, Kinky Boots, The 35th Anniversary Production of ANNIE, Clybourne Park, War Horse, Driving Miss Daisy, La Cage Aux Folles, A Little Night Music, All My Sons, 13 The Musical, Is He Dead and many others.
-Her International productions include Anjou, A Tale of Horror (Mexico, South Korea), A Funny Thing Happened on the way to the Forum (Australia) and Dr.Zhivago, A New Musical (Australia).
+Recent credits include The Crucible; The Front Page; Twelfth Night/ Richard III; War Horse; La Cage Aux Folles; Driving Miss Daisy and many others.
+Her International credits include Anjou, A Tale of Horror (Mexico, South Korea), A Funny Thing Happened on the way to the Forum (Australia) and Dr.Zhivago (Australia).
 Jane is a graduate of the Indiana University School of Music in Bloomington, Indiana where she performed Opera and holds degrees in Music and Theater.
 For a full list of credits visit www.JaneBergereProductions.com

 Marjorie Gilbert graduated from Smith College with a BA in political science and received her Master’s degree in Psychology from Columbia University.
 As an author she has published articles for the Los Angeles Times, Clavier Magazine, American Museum of Natural History, Westchester Jewish Community Services and feature articles in the New York Times and Gannett Newspapers.